EnterpriseDB/repmgr/README.md

     [2015-03-11 13:15:40] [INFO] reloading configuration file and updating repmgr tables [2015-03-11 13:15:40] [INFO] starting continuous standby node monitoring

+Note that currently `repmgrd` does not provide logfile rotation.
+To ensure the current logfile does not grow indefinitely, configure your system's `logrotate` to do this.
+Sample configuration to rotate logfiles weekly with retention for up to 52 weeks and rotation forced if a file grows beyond 100Mb:

+    /var/log/postgresql/repmgr-9.4.log {
+        missingok
+        compress
+        rotate 52
+        maxsize 100M
+        weekly
+        create 0600 postgres postgres
+    }

 Witness server
 --------------